NikolasMarkou/bigbrain/README.md

 # bigbrain

-A extendible and robust way of deploying production level deep learning models.
+An extendible and robust way of deploying production level deep learning models as a service.

 I have two basic target frameworks that i want to support in mind